PantoMatrix/PantoMatrix/README.md

 Upload your audio and directly download the results from our Hugging Face Space.

 #### Approach 2: Local Setup
-Clone the repository and set up locally.
+Clone the repository and set up locally. <br>
+Demo of how to set up is available on [Colab](https://colab.research.google.com/drive/1MeuZtBv8yUUG9FFeN8UGy78Plk4gzxT4?usp=sharing).

 ```bash
 git clone https://github.com/PantoMatrix/PantoMatrix.git